'Are you crazy?!' – Rio Ferdinand's reaction to audacious request from young fan

 By Tom Hancock published

-The former Manchester United defender was on punditry duty's for Liverpool's Premier League season opener at Fulham
+The former Manchester United defender was on punditry duties for Liverpool's Premier League season opener at Fulham

 Rio Ferdinand had a simple response for a fan who cheekily asked him to sign a Liverpool (opens in new tab) shirt at Craven Cottage on Saturday.

-The Manchester United (opens in new tab) legend was part of BT Sport's punditry team for the Liverpool's season opener against Fulham (opens in new tab) – which finished 2-2 (opens in new tab) – and one young Reds supporter's request rather took him aback.
+The Manchester United (opens in new tab) legend was part of BT Sport's punditry team for the Liverpool season opener against Fulham (opens in new tab) – which finished 2-2 (opens in new tab) – and one young Reds supporter's request rather took him aback.

 "He just asked me to sign a Liverpool shirt; are you crazy?!" quipped the former England defender.
 "I can't sign a Liverpool shirt, man ...
 I can't have that."